smthemex/ComfyUI_StoryDiffusion/README.md

 --Mask_threshold: It is only effective when two roles are in the same picture, and controls the position of the role in the picture (MS system automatically assigns the role position according to prompt, so appropriate role position information description can be added to prompt);
 --Start_step: Only effective when two characters are in the same image, controlling the number of starting steps for the character's position in the image
 --Save_character: Whether to save the character weights of the current character, file in/ Under ComfyUI_StoryDiffusion/weights/pt, use time as the file name;
---Controlnet_modelpath: Controlnet's model loading requires a configuration file, which is not compatible with the conventional single model of comfyUI (compared to a single model, only a few K more configuration files need to be added);
+--Controlnet_modelpath: Controlnet's community  model );
---Controllet_scale: control ne weight;
+--Controllet_scale: control net weight;
 --Layout_guidance: Is automatic layout enabled?
 (If automatic layout is enabled, it is best to have clear location information in the prompt, such as on the left and where...)..., For example, up and down, etc;

 --<Comic_Type>--